-"Ah, I'm getting too old for this job'" he said looking down at Becca who had seated herself while he was massaging his temples.
-He studied her young face for a few seconds and waited for her to make eye contact.
-When she did they considered one another without words, sizing each other up so to speak.
-Finally Oscar broke the silence.
+"Ah, I'm getting too old for this job," he said looking down at Becca who had seated herself while he rubbed at his temples, trying to massage away his anxiety.
+Oscar studied her young face for a few seconds, waiting for her to look up and make eye contact.
+When she did the two of them considered one another without words, sizing each other up so to speak.
+After an uncomfortable minute or two Oscar took the lead and broke the silence.

 "You have a lot of potential Tran, I mean that, you wouldn't be here if I didn't think so," Oscar said sincerely.
-Becca remained silent, stunned by the sudden change in the lieutenant's demeanor?
-She allowed herself to relax enough to reply without squeaking.
+He always ended an ass chewing with a pat on the back.
+With the exception of yours truly, Oscar was a pretty fair guy, gruff and rough around the edges, but generally a pretty fair fella.
+Everyone makes mistakes, right?
+Becca remained silent, stunned by the sudden change in the lieutenant's demeanor, and allowed herself to relax enough to reply without her voice cracking.

-"Thank you sir," she replied smiling weakly, secretly scolding herself for smiling!
+"Thank you sir," she replied with a weak little smile, secretly scolding herself for doing so.

-"Look, I don't believe in throwing the baby out with the bath water.
+"Look, I don't believe in tossing the baby out with the bath water.
 This is your first case with us.
 And let's face it.
-Iggie isn't exactly teacher of the year, are you professor," Oscar said, turning to glare at her partner?
-Poor Iggie seemed to actually shrink about an inch under the heat of that stare.
+Iggie isn't exactly teacher of the year, are you professor?"
+Oscar said, turning to glare at her partner.
+Poor Iggie, he actually seemed to shrink about an inch under the heat of that stare.

 "No excuses sir," Iggie replied without making eye contact.
 Every good Marine knows there is only one way to answer a question like that from a commanding officer.
-No excuses sir.
 Oscar let him off the hook, returning his attention to Becca.

-"So heres your next move young Tran.
-I want you to take this flash drive upstairs to IT and have those nerds see what’s on it.
-I'll clue you in right now there's nothing except the vic's homework and personal shit," directed Lt.
+"So here's your next move young Tran.
+I want you to take this flash drive upstairs to IT and have them see what’s on it.
+I'll clue you in right now, it's nothing except the victim's homework and his personal shit," instructed Lt.
 Celaya.

 "Yes but…" Becca started.

 "No buts Tran!
 This isn't rocket science.
-You have got to know your subjects.
-The principle character in this murder scene is Dr. Looney, work-a-holic egghead professor.
-Next is Whitey Roode, well known low-life.
-After that comes whoever killed the poor slob that Doctor Feel-good may or may not have been boinking.
-Last and definitely least is our victim, Ernie Namura.
+You have got to know your subjects!
+The principle character in this murder case is Dr. Judy Looney.
+Next is Whitey Roode, low-life such as he is.
+After that comes whoever killed the poor slob that the good doctor was boinking.
+Last and definitely least is the victim, Ernie Namura.
 Forget him, he's insignificant, a statistic only," Oscar said, accentuating each point by raising a finger one at a time.
 Rebecca perked up scooting closer her chair closer to the desk.
 Even Iggie had looked up from his shoes and moved closer to the conversation.

 "Well you're both wrong.
 I like Dr. Looney for being the key to solving this puzzle.
 Actually, I was hoping that Whitey Roode would be the perp.
 But unfortunately it's not adding up that way.
-As big an asshole as Whitey is, he's no murderer.
-No sir, whoever did this thing does it for a living.
+As big an asshole as he is, Whitey's no murderer.
+Nope, whoever did this thing does it for a living.
 It's too neat.
 And that's how I know that your flash drive is useless.
 The murderer left that for you to find.
 Well, it was left for you or Whitey, depending on who got there first," Oscar explained, standing up to stretch.

-"Oh Lordy, I'm way too old for this," Oscar whined, arching his back.
+"Oh Lord, I'm getting way too old for this," Oscar whined, arching his back.

 "If Whitey and Dr. Looney are clear where does that leave us," asked Becca?

 "It means that our unknown subject is playing with us.
 He planted that stick under the soda machine knowing we'd find it easy enough.
-Then, he left us to play grab ass with Whitey Roode while we deciphered a device containing bupkis.
+Then, he left us to play grab ass with Whitey Roode deciphering a device containing bupkis.
 The real target is Judy Looney.
-She took whatever was worth finding with her when she left the lab," Iggie said joining the brainstorm.
+She took whatever was worth finding with her when she left the lab," explained Iggie as he joined in on the brainstorming.

-"Give that man a prize," Oscar replied sarcastically.
+"Give the man a prize!" replied Oscar sarcastically.

-"Now here's the sixty-four thousand dollar question, where is Dr. Looney now," Oscar asked looking down at Becca?
-Suddenly she was afraid, not for herself, she was afraid for Judy Looney!
+"Now here's the sixty-four thousand dollar question.
+Where exactly is Dr. Looney now?"
+Oscar asked looking down at Becca.
+Suddenly Rebecca Tran was frightened, not for herself though, she was afraid for Judy Looney.